-The weekend is right around the corner and we thought it was a great opportunity to share this fun weekend-ready post.
+The weekend is here and we thought it was a great opportunity to share this fun weekend-ready post.
 For some couples, once they get engaged the ‘dates’ go right out the window, traded in for constant wedding planning.
 We say… bring on the date nights!
 Take a (temporary) wedding planning break once in awhile to remember why you’re tying the knot in the first place.
 Be spontaneous.
 Surprise him or her.
 They’ll love it.
 To give you a little nudge, we’ve rounded up fifty of the best cheap date ideas to try with your honey.
 However, there is one catch: you’re not allowed to talk about or think about anything wedding related while on your date.
 Deal?
 If you’re ready to get started… let’s begin!

 P.S.
 We know weddings can get hella-expensive, so these are cheap dates designed to keep your budget in check. ;)

 1. Watch the sunset together.

 2. Spend the afternoon at your local farmer’s market.

 3. Visit the zoo or aquarium.
 (Too pricey near you?
 Volunteer at an animal shelter and play with the pets.)

 4. Date night in: rent a movie, buy popcorn and soda, and snuggle with a blanket.

 5. Break out the board games for an indoor game night.